maker0101/Todoist_Clone/README.md

 What would you recommend in situations like these.
 Leave argument in and have pure functions, or remove argument and have less code?

+### 4. Which State Management Library should I learn

+I'm slowly feeling the pain and limitations of React regarding state management.

+Which state management library should I learn (first)?
+There seems to be a huge variety.

+From what I've read so far:

+- Redux: most popular, but a bit dated and clunky
+- Zustand: supposed to be great
+- Jotai: seems great too
+- Immer.js: Don't really know if it fits

+What I'm looking for at the moment is a way to define my most important states in a central space somewhere and then being able to get and set these states from anywhere in my application easily.

 ## Known issues/bugs

 - Remove setters from inside getTasks and getProjects and move into useEffect hooks